3. HOTEL INFO

 5. TECHNOLOGY including CELL PHONES, CAMERAS and COMPUTERS

-1. GETTING TO ARGENTINA
+1. GETTING TO BUENOS AIRES

 Q. Which airport should I fly into for this tour?